worldbank/dime-standards/README.md

 # DIME Standards

-This repository includes [DIME](https://www.worldbank.org/en/research/dime)'s standards for high-quality research.
-In line with our standard for transparency, we are developing and version-controlling the standards on GitHub.
+This repository includes [DIME](https://www.worldbank.org/en/research/dime)'s commitments to high-quality research.
+In the spirit of transparency, we are developing and version-controlling DIME's standards on GitHub.
 This repository is maintained by the [DIME Analytics team](https://www.worldbank.org/en/research/dime/data-and-analytics).
+There are two components to the repository: research standards, and coding standards.

 ## Research Standards ##